The oldest botanical garden in France

 Get the latest news about the Jardin des Plantes delivered to your inbox!

-Let a storyteller and plant expert guide you through this historic site, France's oldest botanical garden, as night falls.
+Let yourself be guided by a storyteller and a plant specialist through this historic site, the oldest botanical garden in France, as night falls.

-In the company of a botanist-gardener and a narrator, explore this heritage site by the flickering light of night.
-When scientific knowledge is interwoven with marvellous tales, the experience becomes a poetic and timeless stroll, a true invitation to dream.
+Accompanied by a botanist-gardener and a narrator, explore this heritage site by the flickering light of night.
+When scientific knowledge intertwines with wonderful tales, the experience becomes a poetic and timeless journey, a true invitation to dream.